 - Establish your perceptual position as an expert in your field.
-This you do by providing useful, valuable content on a consistent basis.
+You do this by providing useful and valuable content on a consistent basis.

 - Master the art of persuasion.
 This is achieved by understanding the emotional needs and desires of your readers.
 Then you relate your understanding of their struggles with solutions.
-Which comes by providing useful, valuable content on a consistent basis.
+This comes by providing useful and valuable content on a consistent basis.

-- And finally, you need to walk the talk and provide evidence to back your claims.
-This comes in the forms of stats, listing benefits, social proof and testimonials.
+- Finally, you need to walk the talk and provide evidence to back your claims.
+This comes in the form of stats, listing benefits, social proof and testimonials.
 And, yes, naturally, providing useful, valuable content on a consistent basis!

 Trust must be built before you try to sell.
-To train your readers to open your emails, you want to start out by providing great content to keep your reader's attention and interest.
-So, load your emails with fantastic, relevant rewards to keep your subscribers opening your correspondence.
+To train your readers to open your emails, you want to start out by providing great content to keep your reader’s attention and interest.
+So load your emails with fantastic and relevant rewards to keep your subscribers open for your correspondence.

 The Subject Line

 To capture your readers’ attention, you must have a powerful subject line that will create interest.
 Very similar to an effective heading for a blog post, a compelling subject line should be constructed using the same fundamentals.

 A good subject line needs to hold your readers’ attention and summarize your message in a clear, simple way.
 It also needs to:

 - Promise something of value your readers need or want, emphasizing the desire.

 - Make use of power words to evoke an emotional response.